 There are many ways you can experience the rainforest – sweeping views from hardcore hikes, relaxed drifting along the creeks and rivers, or cultural walks through the national park – but there are also several fantastic and accessible boardwalks dotted from Cow Bay up to Myall Beach.

 The Dubuji Boardwalk provides a 1.2-kilometre meander under the shade of some truly spectacular, and rare, fan palms.
 Dubuji is a Kuku Yalanji word meaning ‘place of spirits’, and a walk along this boardwalk will have you feeling a deep connection with the forest around you.

 It winds its way through the mangroves and over a small freshwater creek towards Myall Beach.

-There are two local ice-cream spots to indulge in during your stay in the Daintree.
-At Floravilla, organically-grown tropical fruit and other local ingredients are blended in biodynamic milk sourced from the nearby Atherton Tablelands, to create a menu of 62 flavours.
+At Floravilla Ice Creamery, organically-grown tropical fruit and other local ingredients are blended in biodynamic milk sourced from the nearby Atherton Tablelands, to create a menu of 62 flavours.